 2. What is the Student Makeup at Gabriela Mistral?

 Our program is a "two way," which means that about half of the students are native Spanish-speakers and half of the students are native English-speakers.
 Every student in the classroom is a model of their native language and a learner of a second language.
 This student makeup is essential for the design and success of the program.
-Therefore, as a part of the lottery process, the classrooms are built at a 50:50 to 60:40 ratio based on language background.
+Therefore, as a part of the lottery process, the classrooms are built at a 50:50 ratio based on language fluency.

 3. Is the application process only for Kinder students?
 My child is already in a higher grade.